stevefolta/sqs/README.md

 ### Tiny?

 It's meant to be useful and capable, yet it compiles in under half a second on my unexceptional hardware.
 Lua compiles in about 3s, Python takes about 1m45s.
-The executable is about half the size of Lua's.
+The executable is about half the size of Lua's, and even a little smaller than that of dash (a Posix shell that's meant to be as small as possible).

 ### What's it look like?